Welcome to MileOn!

 With MileOn, we want to create a community of drivers who share information with each other.

-Each rest stop in the MileOn database can include parking information and reviews.
-We say "can include" because this information is crowd-sourced from submissions by helpful MileOn users.
-The more information, the better.
+Each rest stop in the MileOn database CAN include parking information and reviews.
+We say "CAN include" because this information is crowd-sourced from submissions by helpful MileOn users, like yourself.
+The more information submitted and collected, the better.
 (You didn't know we'd give you homework, did you?)

-Tap the P icon to enter or view parking information for a stop and the + button to read or write a review.
+Tap the P icon to enter or view parking information for a stop, the + button to read or write a review, and the Post button to submit a review.

 You've made it to the end of the tour!
-If you're thinking, "I can do that," then our work is done here.
+If you're thinking, "I can do that," then our mission is complete. .
 Safe travels, MileOn-er.

 If you'd like to dig deeper into any topics, please consult our MileOn Support Center about: